Emergency Heat: Everything You Need to Know

-When your system runs solely on its second stage heat source, it’s using Emergency Heat.
-Emergency heat is the second stage of heat that your thermostat taps into when it is too cold for your heat pump to extract heat from the outside.
+Emergency Heat, also known as “auxiliary heat”, is the second stage of heat that your thermostat runs on when the temperature is too cold for your heat pump to extract heat from the outside.
 Emergency Heat is typically triggered when it is 35°F and below outside.

 Since this second stage heat source is designed to be just that, secondary, running your heat pump on emergency heat increases your HVAC system’s energy usage and results in escalating energy bills.

-In most cases, a heat pump’s second stage heat source is electric, but it can also be gas or oil.
+In most cases, a emergency heat’s source is electric, but it can also run on natural gas or oil.
 Think of an electric second stage heat source like a strip of heated coils in a toaster within your air handler.
 If your second stage heat source is oil or gas, it’s probably hooked into your furnace.

-When you set your thermostat to Emergency Heat, your system bypasses the heat pump and directly accesses either the electric heat strip or gas/oil furnace heat.
-For electric systems, this basically turns your air handler into an electric furnace, which can be costly to run for extended periods of time.
+When you set your thermostat to emergency heat, your system bypasses the heat pump and directly accesses either the electric heat strip or gas/oil furnace heat.
+For electric systems, this turns your air handler into an electric furnace, which can be costly to run for extended periods of time.

-Many people assume that Emergency Heat is designed to be turned on by the homeowner during especially cold weather, but that’s not quite right.
-It’s designed to only be switched on by the homeowner in emergency situations, when something happens to the first stage heat source—your heat pump.
+Many people assume that emergency heat is designed to be turned on by the homeowner during especially cold weather, but that’s not quite right.
+Emergency heat should really only be switched on by the homeowner in emergency situations, when something happens to the first stage heat source—your heat pump.

-For example, if the limb of a tree is weighed down by snow and falls on your outdoor unit, damaging it, it’s time to switch on your Emergency Heat and call an HVAC professional.
+For example, if a tree limb weighed down by snow falls on your outdoor unit and damages it, you should switch on your emergency heat and call an HVAC professional.
 If your heat pump is malfunctioning and shorts out or freezes over, flip the switch and call for an HVAC maintenance appointment.

-Now that you know what Emergency Heat is for, make sure you’re using it right.
-Don’t use your Emergency Heat setting unless your heat pump is damaged.
-Save yourself money by keeping your thermostat setting on “Heat” during the winter, and if you need to switch to emergency heat, call an HVAC professional as soon as possible to get your heat pump working again.
+Now that you know what emergency heat is for, make sure you’re using it right.
+Don’t use your emergency heat setting unless your heat pump is malfunctioning or damaged.
+Save yourself money by keeping your thermostat setting on “Heat” during the winter.
+If you do need to switch to emergency heat, contact an HVAC professional as soon as possible to get your heat pump working again.
 If you continue to use emergency heat, you will run up a massive energy bill.

 Learn more about heat pumps and other types of heating systems today.
-Check out our complete guide to heating here.
+Check out our complete guide to heating for more information.